-As at December 31, 2022, the Company's financial instruments consisted of cash and cash equivalents, accounts receivable and accounts payable and accrued liabilities.
-The derivative financial instrument is measured at fair value with any changes recognized through the consolidated statements of income and comprehensive income as other expenses (income) and whose fair value is classified as Level 2 (as defined under IFRS).
-Cash and cash equivalents, accounts payable and accrued liabilities are measured at amortized cost and their fair values approximate their carrying values.
+As at December 31, 2023, the Company's financial instruments consisted of cash and cash equivalents, accounts receivable, and accounts payable and accrued liabilities.
+Cash and cash equivalents, accounts receivable, and accounts payable and accrued liabilities are measured at amortized cost and their fair values approximate carrying values.